A guide to spring, summer & fall outdoor recreation activities in Prince Edward County.

 - Sandbanks Provincial Park has three walking trails: Cedar Sands, Woodlands, and Sandbanks Dunes.

 - If you are looking for a quick picnic / runaround spot, check out Harry Smith Conservation Area in Ameliasburgh, Lake on the Mountain Provincial Park up the hill from the Glenora Ferry, Rutherford-Stevens Lookout in Waupoos, Lakeland Point west of Outlet Beach, or H.J.
 McFarland Conservation Area near Picton.

-While sections of the Millennium Trail may be appropriate, I have not yet come across bike-laned areas or other safe cycling trails for kiddos.
-Kindly send any leads on kid-friendly cycling spots to email@example.com.
+Other than the Millennium Trail, I have not yet come across bike-laned areas or other safe cycling trails for kiddos in the County.
+Kindly send any leads on kid-friendly cycling spots to firstname.lastname@example.org.

 Diamond J Ranch offers guided family horseback tours (no experience required) through mountain terrain overlooking Picton Bay.
 Pony rides are available for the smaller equestrians!